George Dean

 George Dean (14 November 1867 – 7 May 1933) was a ferry boat master in Sydney, Australia, who was charged with attempting to poison his wife.
 A large part of the Sydney public came to believe that Dean was innocent and that his wife and her mother had conspired against him.
 Although Dean was very likely guilty, his death sentence was commuted and he was later released on a free pardon.
 He was subsequently convicted of perjury and spent nine years in jail.

 Early life

-Dean was born in Albury, New South Wales and worked as a blacksmith in Sydney from about 1880.
+Dean was born in Albury and worked as a blacksmith in Sydney from about 1880.
 He worked for the North Shore Steam Ferry Company from about 1884 and received a master's certificate in 1888.
 In 1890, he became night master of the Possum, operating between Circular Quay and Milsons Point.
 He was popular with his passengers and on four occasions dived into the harbour to save passengers from drowning.